BerndHagen/Medio-YouTube-Converter/README.md

 ## **Getting Started Guide**

-Follow these steps to begin downloading from YouTube with **Medio**:
+Follow these steps to begin downloading from YouTube:

 ### **Step 1: Configure Your Settings**